michax/next.js-wedding-template-v1/README.md

-## Next.js Project
+## Next.js, MongoDB, MUI, FORMIK, YUP Project

 ### Digital Wedding Invitations (Paperless Wedding Invitations)

-Project consist of Wedding Landing Page with smart and powerful Form which collect all necessary data and display  collected data on **summary* page in a clear way.
+Project consist of Wedding Landing Page with smart and powerful Form which collect all necessary data and display  collected data on **summary** page in a clear way.

 ## Status

 **Work-in-Progress**

+- My own idea for full-stack project which I improve daily
+- I'm refactoring it, should be deployed in near future

 ## In the coming days I am planing :

 - refactoring code.
-Make reused function ( in summary repeat filter too many times)
+Make reused function ( In summary file, repeat filters too many times.)
-- make it more UX friendly.
+- make it more UX friendly
 - create PDF document with collected date
 - refactoring, make reuseable components etc.
-- work on RWD
+- work on RWD and more